Pompeo Braces for Brutal Confirmation Fight

 Republicans are banking on eking out a win on Pompeo’s confirmation, but Democrats on the committee are still gearing up for a fight.
 “It’s definitely not a done deal,” says one Democratic senate aide.
 “His chances in the committee are not looking good.”
 (An obscure rule will allow Pompeo’s nomination to move out of committee for a Senate-wide vote, congressional staffers say, even if the committee doesn’t vote to approve his nomination.)

 In the Senate Foreign Relations Committee, Republicans hold a slim one-seat majority.
 But in March, libertarian-leaning Sen. Rand Paul (R-Ky.) vowed to do everything he could to block Pompeo’s nomination over his defense of enhanced interrogation techniques, or torture, and his support for the Iraq War.
-Another Republican member of the committee, Sen. John McCain of Arizona, will likely be absent for the vote due to his brain cancer treatment.

 If all committee Democrats and Paul vote against Pompeo, it will be the first time in modern history a secretary of state nominee moves to a Senate-wide vote without the approval of the foreign relations committee.